Finance (FIN)

 Grade Mode: Standard Letter

-(Repeatable for credit) This course is for Junior Officers in the Student Managed Investment Fund (SMIF).
-It examines the issues involved in the management and investment strategies of a portfolio of financial assets.
-Junior Officers research prospective investments, generate reports, and make decisions to invest or liquidate.
-Any recommendation to buy, sell, or retain a position in a security is presented to all student team members and to the instructor.
+(Repeatable for max 6 credit hours) This course is for junior officers in the Golden Flash Asset Management Group, Kent State's student managed investment fund.
+Course examines the issues involved in the management and investment strategies of a portfolio of financial assets.
+Junior officers research prospective investments, generate reports and make decisions to invest or liquidate.
+Any recommendation to buy, sell or retain a position in a security is presented to all student team members and to the instructor.
 Oral presentations are required.
-Requires special permission from the department chair.
-Students in the Finance major or minor may repeat this course up to a maximum of 3 credits.
-Course credits count toward general electives, not major electives.
+Course credits count toward general electives, not finance major/minor electives.

 Schedule Type: Lecture